 All of this is by way of saying that many men have to deal with erectile dysfunction at some point in their lives, and the incidence increase as they get older.
 At the very least, most men have to deal with some changes in their sexual functioning as they age.
 That’s all the more reason to engage with your partner, and then your doctor or healthcare provider on the topic – you’re by no means alone, and it’s the only way you’re going to be able to treat full-fledged erectile dysfunction successfully.

 Talk to a Doctor

 It can be nerve-wracking and stressful at first, but talking to your doctor isn’t something to be afraid of or worry over.
 They’re trained to deal with far more embarrassing things than erectile dysfunction, which, as we stated, impacts a large percentage of men, more and more as men get older.
 They’re also sworn to confidentiality with patients, so you have nothing to fear about your “secret” getting out.
 Honest, open dialogue, rather than euphemisms or skirting around the issue, is usually the best approach.

-New companies offering ED medications through online websites, or providers who offer telemedicine services, are a useful option for those who have extreme difficulty talking about their erectile dysfunction problems or sexual issues in general.
-These companies employ licensed, registered doctors who can consult via online video chat or phone calls, providing a layer of remoteness and anonymity over your regular doctor or healthcare provider.
-It’s important, however, when you use one of these services, to ensure that the telemedicine provider is fully aware of all of your existing medications and health conditions.
+New companies offering ED medications through online websites, or providers who offer telemedicine services, are a useful option for those who have difficulty talking about their erectile dysfunction problems or sexual issues in general.
+These companies employ licensed doctors who consult via online video chat or phone calls, providing a layer of remoteness and anonymity over your regular doctor or healthcare provider.
+However, it’s important when you use one of these services to ensure that the telemedicine provider is fully aware of all of your existing medications and health conditions.